char0n/vladimirgorej.com/_posts/2017-02-23-ramda-adjunct.md

 ### 100% test coverage

 Creating custom aggregate utils or implementing recipes from the Ramda wiki creates the defectiveness problem.
 The problem is caused by the absence of any tests.
-Ramda Adjunct keeps [100% code coverage](https://app.codecov.io/gh/char0n/ramda-adjunct) and mimics the Ramda test patterns.
+Ramda Adjunct keeps <a href="https://app.codecov.io/gh/char0n/ramda-adjunct" target="_blank" rel="noopener noreferrer">100% code coverage</a> and mimics the Ramda test patterns.

 ### Impeccable documentation

 You cannot call a library great without excellent documentation.
-Ramda Adjunct generates its [documentation](https://char0n.github.io/ramda-adjunct/) directly from its codebase and uses patterns found in Ramda and Lodash to document its API.
+Ramda Adjunct generates its <a href="https://char0n.github.io/ramda-adjunct/" target="_blank" rel="noopener noreferrer">documentation</a>
+directly from its codebase and uses patterns found in Ramda and Lodash to document its API.

 ### What are the future plans?

-My first priority for the near feature is to absorb obsolete and no longer maintained [Ramda Cookbook implementation](https://github.com/enten/rcb) and implement all `Type` related functions that I'm missing in Ramda.
+My first priority for the near feature is to absorb obsolete and no longer maintained <a href="https://github.com/enten/rcb" target="_blank" rel="noopener noreferrer">Ramda Cookbook implementation</a>
+and implement all `Type` related functions that I'm missing in Ramda.
 After that, I would like to continue absorbing other `dead` libraries.
 Ramda Adjunct repo is ready to receive pull requests.
-If you have some recipes you would like to share with the community, please issue a pull request or [create an issue on GitHub](https://github.com/char0n/ramda-adjunct/issues/new/choose).
+If you have some recipes you would like to share with the community, please issue a pull request or <a href="https://github.com/char0n/ramda-adjunct/issues/new/choose" target="_blank" rel="noopener noreferrer">create an issue on GitHub</a>.